windirstat/windirstat/README.md

 The directory tree is simultaneously shown as a tree list and as a treemap.
 One can effortlessly gain an impression of the proportions on the drive(s).

+For more information on the background of WinDirStat and alternative versions on other operating systems, please visit the [WinDirStat website](https://windirstat.net/)

 ### Major features

 * Three views: Directory Tree, Treemap, and Extension
 * Duplicate file detection
 * Built-in cleanup actions including Open, Delete, Show Properties
 * User-defined cleanup actions (command line based)

+For changes in recent versions, please check out [the change log](CHANGELOG.md).

 ## Copyright / Licenses